nrfconnect/sdk-nrf/doc/nrf/libraries/others/supl_os_client.rst

 The SUPL communication spans the following events and message transfers:

-* Receiving an event from the GNSS module requesting to update A-GPS data
+* Receiving an event from the GNSS module requesting to update A-GNSS data
-* Executing subsequent message transfers until the completion of the A-GPS session
+* Executing subsequent message transfers until the completion of the A-GNSS session
 * Pushing data into the GNSS module

 The following message sequence chart (MSC) describes the flow of communication in a SUPL session.